What are Credit Checks? Hard versus Soft Checks and Defaults Explained

 Does a hard search affect your credit score?

 Yes, a hard credit search can affect your credit score.
 If you have one hard search on your report you’re unlikely to see a huge impact but if you make multiple applications for credit in a short space of time and have multiple hard searches on your report, this can have a big impact.
-Multiple hard searches will show potential lenders that you may be bad with money or financially irresponsible, which will not only lower your score but also impact your chances of being accepted for credit in the future.
+Multiple hard searches shows potential lenders that you may be bad with money or financially irresponsible, which will not only lower your score but also impact your chances of being accepted for credit in the future.

 So, if you’ve recently taken out a credit card it’s best to not take out any other forms of credit until the hard search has been removed from your file.